rocrill/crock-on/README.md

 * Site Owner Goals

   * As a site owner, I want to create an attractive and well-designed site that elicits a positive emotional response in users so that they remain on and navigate througout the site to achieve their goals.
-  * As a site owner, I want maintain a safe and secure site where only registered users can share content and comment on other's posts, and where all posts are monitored for quality, and comments for inappropriate content.
+  * As a site owner, I want to maintain a safe and secure site where only registered users can share content and comment on other's posts, and where all posts are monitored for quality, and comments for inappropriate content.
   *  As a site owner, I want to have clear social media links displayed on the site which may lead to an increased following on channels to help with my blog's visibility.

 More specific user stories are discussed in the context of website features in the Features section below.

 Note: Throughout the project, this [Kanban board](https://github.com/rocrill/crock-on/projects/1) was used to organise and track the progress of the user story development, however the final user stories are documented fully within this Readme.

-## Skeleton:
+## Skeleton

 ### Wireframes